edufrantzk/edufrantzk/README.md

 <h3> Hi there 👋 </h3>

-I a um a Business Administration student who is interested in the financial market especially in quantitave finance and credit risk modeling.
+I a um a Business Administration student who is interested in the financial market and data science especially in quantitave finance and credit risk modeling.

 - 🌱 I’m currently learning Machine Learning techniques and how to apply them in the financial market.
 Also, I am learning more about Structured Query Language and database management systems.